Page Contents

 - An objecting party may request the probate court to restrain the personal representative from acting without court supervision.

-- If such a request gets made to the court, the court must grant the request.
+- If such a request is made to the court, the court must grant the request.

-- After the personal representative receives the written objection, or a restraining order gets issued, court supervision is required in order for the personal representative to take any action pertaining to the property.
+- After the personal representative receives the written objection or a restraining order is issued, court supervision is required in order for the personal representative to take any action pertaining to the property.

-Is the personal representative required to administer the estate under IAEA when the full authority to do so gets granted by the court?
+Is the personal representative required to administer the estate under the IAEA when the full authority to do so is granted by the court?

-- The short answer is no. A representative does not have to sell the property under IAEA.
+- The short answer is no. A representative does not have to sell the property under the IAEA.
 The deciding factor will be what is best for the estate.
-Many factors get considered.
+Many factors are considered.
 For example:

 - It is much quicker to sell real property belonging to the estates of deceased persons under IAEA than it is under a court-supervised sale.